ray-project/ray/doc/source/tune-usage.rst

         loggers=DEFAULT_LOGGERS + (CustomLogger1, CustomLogger2)
     )

 These loggers will be called along with the default Tune loggers.
-All loggers must inherit the `Logger interface <tune-package-ref.html#ray.tune.logger.Logger>`__.
+All loggers must inherit the Logger interface (:ref:`logger-interface`).
 Tune enables default loggers for Tensorboard, CSV, and JSON formats.
 You can also check out `logger.py <https://github.com/ray-project/ray/blob/master/python/ray/tune/logger.py>`__ for implementation details.
 An example can be found in `logging_example.py <https://github.com/ray-project/ray/blob/master/python/ray/tune/examples/logging_example.py>`__.

 MLFlow
 ~~~~~~